BHC to perform at Whitehorse Spring Festival!

-BHC are thrilled to be participating in the world premiere performance of an exciting new oratorio by Stefan Cassomenos .
+BHC members were thrilled to participate in the world premiere performance of an exciting new oratorio by Stefan Cassomenos at the 2019 RMP Aria.

-Soloists will include the composer Stefan Cassomenos on piano, who will be joined by outstanding contemporary harpsichordist Peter de Jager, soprano Cassandra Wright and baritone Christian Smith.
-The world premiere will be conducted by Andrew Wailes.
+Soloists included the composer Stefan Cassomenos on piano, who was joined by outstanding contemporary harpsichordist Peter de Jager, soprano Cassandra Wright and baritone Christian Smith.
+The world premiere was conducted by Andrew Wailes.

-Tickets include a free champagne reception at the conclusion of the evening, where audience members have the chance to meet the finalists, adjudicators, orchestra, choir and conductor.
+Tickets included a free champagne reception at the conclusion of the evening, where audience members had the chance to meet the finalists, adjudicators, orchestra, choir and conductor.

 Sunday 18 August at 7pm